 All information given to a foster carer about a foster child or their family is confidential.
-It must not be disclosed without the consent of Children's Social Care, other than for safeguarding purposes, and must be returned by the Foster Carer when the child leaves.
+It should not be disclosed without the consent of Children's Social Care and should be returned when the child leaves.

 Any breach of confidence is extremely serious and could have legal consequences.
 Any foster carers disclosing confidential information without authority will have their approval reviewed and possibly terminated.